Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 (Source: Calleam Project Research)

 Three out of four know it.
-And yet nobody says anything.
+And yet no one says anything.

 This is no surprise.
-Delivering bad news endangers careers.
-So people remain silent.
+Delivering bad news puts careers at risk.
+So people stay silent.
 Hope for the best.
-And then wonder when the disaster they all saw coming occurs.
+And then wonder when the catastrophe happens that everyone saw coming.

-Here are the five warning signs everyone knows - and yet are ignored.
+Here are the five warning signs everyone knows—and that still get ignored.

 Warning Sign 1: The Silent Team

 You ask a question in the project meeting.
 Silence.
 You ask about problems.
 None.
-You request feedback.
+You ask for feedback.
 Nothing.

-This is not a sign of a well-functioning team.
-This is a red flag.
+That is not a sign of a well-functioning team.
+It is an alarm signal.

 "When you challenge your team to tackle tough problems and all you hear is crickets, you have a serious morale problem."CIO.com